Matthew Henry: Chester

 At age 26 in 1688, the number of speaking engagements started to impact his health.
 He was frequently subject to fevers.
 A letter from his father instructed him "....in your earnestness [when speaking], keep the reins upon it."
 His impassioned speaking style was well-received by his listeners and contributed to his growing popularity.
 On occasion, he could move his audience to tears.
 He became a popular speaker and received constant invitations to speak and give lectures.
 He traveled almost weekly to different cities to speak.

 He spent significant amounts of time studying and writing his sermons and lectures in advance.
 Henry preferred to use an expository speaking style.
 For each speaking engagement, he would employ different base texts to expand upon his general topic.
 His approach to teaching was "Choose for your pulpit subjects the plainest, and most needful truths; and endeavor to make them plainer."
 When writing, he would remain close to the literal interpretation of biblical passages.
 These writings would later form the basis on which he developed his commentary.

 Between the years of 1687–1712, Matthew Henry continued to live in Chester.
 In 1694, Esther Henry was born to Matthew Henry and his wife.
 Esther lived to adulthood.
 On 24 June 1697 his daughter Ann was born.
 This child also died in infancy in 1698 in a local measles outbreak.
 Henry was very saddened at her death.
 Ann was his fourth child to have died in infancy.
 Matthew Henry and his wife Mary had their first son in 1700 and named him Philip, who later in life took his mother's name, Warburton.
 Another child, Elizabeth, was born in 1701.
 In August 1703, he had another daughter; this one he named Sarah after his older sister.
 Two more children were born who survived to adulthood: Theodosia in 1708 and Mary in 1711.

 Journey to London

 In 1698, Henry traveled to London to speak for the first time since moving to Chester.
-On the trip to London, he made speaking stops in Nantwich, Newcastle, Lichfield and other towns on the way.
+On the trip to London, he made speaking stops in Nantwich, Newcastle-under-Lyme, Lichfield and other towns on the way.
 Towards the end of this time period, he was frequently invited to speak in London where he eventually moved.
 He traveled to London again to speak in 1704 and this time Mary accompanied him.
 Up until this time, his health had been quite good despite the pace at which he worked.
 In August 1704 he fainted while he was speaking but quickly resumed speaking.
 The next two days he traveled to Nantwich and then to Haslington.
 Upon his return to Chester, he was bedridden with a fever for three weeks.